-Our lead program is focused on secondary hyperoxaluria, a condition affecting over 200,000 patients in the United States.
-Individuals with secondary hyperoxaluria absorb an excess of oxalate, which is naturally found in the food we eat.
+Our lead program is focused on enteric hyperoxaluria, a condition affecting over 200,000 patients in the United States.
+Individuals with enteric hyperoxaluria absorb an excess of oxalate, which is naturally found in the food we eat.
 Once absorbed, this oxalate must be filtered by the kidneys where it complexes with calcium to form kidney stones and leads to impaired renal function and, ultimately, accelerated end-stage renal disease.
 Federation Bio’s therapeutic approach leverages proprietary oxalate-degrading gut microbes along with a diverse community of prevalent commensal bacteria that support stable engraftment and enable durable elimination of oxalate.

 We are actively exploring our approach in a range of other diseases, including metabolic disorders, immune diseases, and cancer.